Are nonprofit HR challenges any different than those for-profit companies face?

 Even if you have a team of volunteers who makes calls to donors, this responsibility may be too closely aligned with that particular employee’s regular job description for him or her to serve as a volunteer in that role.

-You can be prepared for this nonprofit HR challenge by having written job descriptions for every paid role in your organization and even for your volunteer positions, too.
+HR best practices would dictate that you can avoid this challenge by having written job descriptions for every paid role in your organization and even for your volunteer positions, too.
 This helps ensure each person’s paid or volunteer duties are clearly defined and in compliance with the FLSA.

-To create community and generate support for their missions, many nonprofits host events where their employees, volunteers, donors and members of the public gather together in the same space.
+To create community and generate support for their missions, many nonprofits host events where their employees, volunteers, donors, board members and members of the public gather together in the same space.

 Sometimes these occasions have a party-like atmosphere, and consequently, managing employee professionalism in the public can be a nonprofit HR challenge.